elunna/nerfhack-changelog/README.md

 * Percentage gained is based on the weight of the corpse; minimum being 2% and maximum at 25% (capped at 100%).
 * Tins convey the same percentage from whatever they are made from.
 * You will always get a percentage intrinsic from each corpse eaten.
-* You receive all intrinsics that the corpse can convey if there are multiple intrinsics it can give (ie: eating a black pudding corpse grants a small percentage each of poison, cold, and shock resistance.)
+* You receive all intrinsics that the corpse can convey if there are multiple intrinsics it can give (ie: eating a black pudding glob grants a small percentage each of poison, cold, and shock resistance.)
-* Damage/effects dealt felt are adjusted based on the percentage intrinsic currently possessed.
+* Damage and effects dealt are adjusted based on the percentage intrinsic currently possessed.
 Damage reduction is rounded down, requiring slightly more resistance to be effective.
 * Gremlins steal (25 + d25)% of your intrinsics
 * Cold traps and ice demons also steal (25 + d25)% of your cold resistance.
 * Enlightenment always shows the partial percentage acquired for intrinsics.
 If you have an extrinsic source that will be displayed separately.